jntaimo/LEDchess/README.md

 ## About me

 Welcome to the bottom of the page!
 You made it!
 My name is Joseph Ntaimo, and I'm a sophomore at MIT studying mechanical engineering and computer science.
 My primary interests include music technology (e.g.sound reactive LEDs) and hacking stuff together with microcontrollers.
-Additionaly, I DJ for my hall at MIT (Woah PUTZ!), and definitely plan on using this chessboard as a sound-reactive display once I get it all working.
+Additionaly, I DJ for my hall at MIT (Woah PUTZ!), and definitely plan on using this chessboard as a sound-reactive display.

 ## Contact
 Check out more about me and my projects at [jntaimo.com](http://www.jntaimo.com).